madsstoumann/elements/docs/layout/readme.md

 4. Expand All (short string)
 5. Collapse All (short string)

-The *Layout Block* has a lot of configuration-options, divided into six areas / tabs:
+The *Layout Block* has more than 30 configuration-options, divided into six areas / tabs:

 1. Section
 2. Layout